betterscientificsoftware/bssw.io/QuestionsAboutContributing.md

 The drop down box "Select Reason for Contacting BSSw" should be
 1. I need more information on contributing
-2. I have facing problemscontributing
+2. I am facing problems contributing
 3. I have a suggestion
 4. Others
 <!-- end of the body -->